ksplit/libasync/README.md

     struct ptstate_t *ptstate;

 and you should add an initializer to include/linux/init_task.h.
-Finally, you should re-build your kernel with CONFIG_LAZY_THC set.

 Build Instructions
 ------------------